This page is based on Idyllen vom Lateinischen Ufer, a

 On June 24, 1854 Gregorovius left Rome from Porta S. Giovanni; the journey to Anzio took five hours: the last two hours were spent crossing a thick wood which at the time was a brigands' favourite retreat.

 Gregorovius had already seen the shores of Naples and Sicily, so at first he found the low coast around Anzio rather disappointing, although it reminded him of the dunes of the Baltic Sea in his country; day after day his feelings changed and he fell in love with this corner of Italy and with the memories of the past it retained.

-In 68 AD the Roman Senate declared Nero hostis (enemy) of the Republic and after his death proclaimed his damnatio memoriae, the removal of all references to him, such as statues and inscriptions.
-Yet in recent years historians have made a less negative assessment of the policies pursued by this emperor and in 2010 the authorities of Anzio built a monument to their most famous fellow citizen; the dedicatory inscription highlights that during the reign of Nero the Roman Empire saw a long period of peace and growth.
+In 68 AD the Roman Senate declared Nero hostis (enemy) of the Republic and after his death all references to him, such as statues and inscriptions were removed.
+Yet in recent years historians have made a less negative assessment of the policies pursued by the Emperor and in 2010 the authorities of Anzio built a monument to their most famous fellow citizen; the dedicatory inscription highlights that during the reign of Nero the Roman Empire saw a long period of peace and growth.